Jan. 2, 2021:

 With Class C Crowley in the Evangeline League in 1956, Brunet began to show what he could do with an above-average fastball and decent curve.
 His 7-2 record in 11 starts included a no-hitter with 15 strikeouts.
 The June 25 no-hitter was his third straight shutout.
 His ERA was 2.17 when he was promoted to Abilene in the Class B Big State League and soon after the now Kansas City A’s moved him up to Columbia in the Class A South Atlantic League His ERA was 3.86 over 56 innings but more troubling were his 53 base on balls.
 For the season, he walked 123 batters in 172 innings.

-He spent the 1957 season at Little Rock in AA Southern Association, established himself as legitimate prospect and earned another September call-up.
+He spent the 1957 season at Little Rock in AA Southern Association, established himself as legitimate prospect and earned a September call-up.
 In four September games with the A’s – two of them starts — over 11 and 1/3 innings, he gave up seven runs, but he walked just four batters.
 After spending spring training with the A’s in 1958, Brunet optioned to the minors.

 After a strong spring training in 1959 found him in line to be in the starting rotation for Kansas City, Brunet supposedly went out for a night of partying near the end of camp.
 Well after midnight, if the story is true, an intoxicated Brunet was out in the street near the team’s hotel, directing traffic.